xiaohedith/wedding-invitation/README.md

 This starts a local development server on `localhost:<some_port>`.
 You can log into the app with your Macrometa credentials.
 You will need to [configure the Crypto App backend](https://macrometa.com/docs/apps/crypto-trading) for the app to work.

-We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial
+We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) already deployed.
+You can log in with the pre-filled email and password to see the app working, or use your own Macrometa account email and password a